Guided Bird Walks

-Yampa River Preserve Bird Walk, led by Noah Brinkman and Grey Barbier
+Yampa River Preserve Bird Walk, led by Lisa and Paul Williams

 Seventeen miles west of Steamboat Springs, the Yampa River drops through a narrow gap before flowing onto one of the broadest floodplains in western Colorado.
 The preserve is located on the eastern edge of this floodplain.
 Yampa Preserve is owned by The Nature Conservancy and harbors one of the largest remaining examples of a rare riparian forest type dominated by narrowleaf cottonwood, box elder maple, and red-osier dogwood.
 Bird life is abundant and includes raptors, warblers, Belted Kingfishers, woodpeckers, swallows, towhees, tanagers, and more.
 Note: This walk is offered only to attendees who register for Friday’s guided crane viewing shuttle #3.

 Carpenter Ranch Bird Walk led by Ted Floyd, editor of Birding magazine